-Tuition is the amount students will be charged in accordance with the terms of the Application and Enrollment Agreement as the cost of program in which they have enrolled and includes books, supplies and equipment necessary for the program.
-Tuition charges and any additional fees applicable are set forth in the addendum to the Catalog provided during the enrollment process and are set forth specifically in the Application and Enrollment Agreement.
+Tuition is the amount students will be charged in accordance with the terms of the Application and Enrollment Agreement as the cost of the program in which they have enrolled and includes books, supplies and equipment necessary for the program that are not classified as Non-Institutional Charges.
+Tuition charges are set forth in the addendum to the Catalog provided during the enrollment process and are set forth specifically in the Application and Enrollment Agreement.